 Sometimes it’s not the vitamin or mineral, but how much of it you take, warns Todd Sontag, DO, a family medicine specialist with Orlando Health Physician Associates in Florida.
 “We can get too much of a good thing, and some vitamins can be toxic in high doses while others will just be excreted through the urine,” he says.
 For example, too much folic acid may raise the risk of breast and colon cancers.

 “Too much [vitamin C] supplement (whether it be gummy, chewable, or powder), can lead to an upset stomach,” says Bianca Klotsman, a holistic nutritionist in New York City of HolisticRX.
-What’s more, “too much vitamin D can lead to constipation, nausea, vomiting, poor appetite, and your calcium can begin to spill into your soft tissues,” she says.
-“The best practice is to take a blood test and then take only what your body is deficient in.”
+“The best practice is to take only what your body is deficient in.”
+Look for gaps in your diet, too.
 For a complete list of recommended dietary allowances for common vitamins, visit the National Institute of Medicine.
 Next, find out the 10 ways your body is telling you it’s low on key vitamins.

 - Sreekant Cherukuri, MD, an otolaryngologist in private practice in Munster and Hobart, Indiana, who runs a website called SmartCeuticals

 - Consumer Reports: “Supplements Can Make You Sick”